wangyigang/document/docs/Flume.md

 # Describe the sink
 a1.sinks.k1.type = com.atguigu.MySink
-#a1.sinks.k1.prefix = atguigu:
+#a1.sinks.k1.prefix = wangyg:
-a1.sinks.k1.suffix = :atguigu
+a1.sinks.k1.suffix = :bigdata

 # Use a channel which buffers events in memory
 a1.channels.c1.type = memory